Toby Barker

 Toby Barker (born December 31, 1981) is an American politician and the current Mayor of Hattiesburg, Mississippi.
 In 2007, he was elected a member of the Mississippi House of Representatives from the 102nd District.
 At the age of 25, Barker became the then-youngest legislator elected in Mississippi's history.
 He is a former member of the Republican Party.
 In 2017, Barker ran as an independent and defeated four-term incumbent Johnny DuPree to become Hattiesburg's 35th mayor.

+The 2025 mayoral election was held on June 3, 2025, alongside other Hattiesburg municipal races.
+Barker was eligible for re-election to a third four-year term.
+Primary elections were canceled, as no one else challenged him for the seat.

 Barker is a graduate of The University of Southern Mississippi with a Bachelor of Arts degree in Communications (2004) and a Master of Science degree in Economic Development (2006).
 He also holds a Master of Healthcare Leadership degree from Brown University (2015).